-Public sector accountability arrangements underwent a major overhaul in the last two decades of the twentieth century.
-Machinery of government reforms in the 1980s changed governmental structures, accountability arrangements, and the underlying paradigm of control.
+Machinery of government reforms changed the structures, the accountability arrangements, and the underlying paradigm of control.
 The State Sector Act 1988 dismantled the system of central control and left government departments as discrete entities in all but constitutional form.
+Policy and service delivery functions in departments were separated.
+The Public Finance Act 1989 provided the foundation for a contractual model for government service delivery, underpinned by agency theory: